-The Ultimate Guide To Throwing a Socially-Distanced Holiday Celebration
+The Ultimate Guide To Throwing a Socially Distant Holiday Celebration

 The holidays are right around the corner, and while the global pandemic might make it more difficult to celebrate as a group, that doesn’t mean that you can’t do something festive.

-To that end, below is your guide to a socially-distanced holiday celebration.
+To that end, below is your guide to a socially distant holiday celebration.
 Read over these tips to learn how you can throw a memorable party for your guests — no matter where in the world you all live.

-Set up a “Zoom room” for the occasion.
+Set up a “Zoom room” for the your event.

 “Travel may not be something everyone is open to, but you still want to be able to celebrate with your friends and family,” says Keith Willard, President, Keith Willard Events in Palm Beach, FL.
 “Zoom has several free options to allow you to connect face to face.”